Alajuela is the second largest province in Costa Rica and is located some 12 miles northeast of the capital along the General Cañas highway.

 Since 1890, this park has been one of the main meeting point in Alajuela and is considered an historical heritage site in “The City of Mangos.”
 The layout of the park shows a renaissance influence from the beginning of the 20th century, where the internal flow starts from the center and works outward.

 The interior of the park is made up of green areas in geometric shapes with a beautiful fountain in the middle imported from Glasgow, Scotland.

 The nucleus of this space is for social interaction, which is surrounded by buildings of great historical and architectural value.
 It is common to see artistic or cultural events in this area.

 Next to Alajuela Park is the Cathedral, which began as a public prayer building in 1782.
 Its construction was finished in 1863 and was declared as a cathedral in 1921.

 Its neoclassical style and proximity to the park and downtown Alajuela give the area an elegant, but simple character, typical of the Alajuelan town.
-In the back area of the cathedral is the pinkish dome, also designed in the neo-classical style.
+In the rear of the cathedral is the reddish dome, also designed in the neoclassical style.

 Its interior has a simple and spacious decoration, with the exception of the dome, which has more ornamentation.
 Made up of three naves, the capitals are decorated with motifs from the local area.

 This building makes up part of the historical center of the city and is considered an extremely valuable landmark.
 The presence of the Methodist congregation in Costa Rica dates back to 1917 and in 1928 the first Methodist church “El Mesias” was built in brick in the center of the city, which still stands as a traditional meeting point for the Methodist community.